Streamerbot/docs/streamerbot/3.api/2.triggers/3.general/core/websocket-client/open.md

-# Websocket Client Close
+# Websocket Client Open

-Websocket Client Close trigger.

-## Details

-The Websocket Client Close Trigger is used for when any or a selected client closes.
+Triggered when a configured WebSocket client connection is opened

 ## Parameters

 ### Client

-Select any or a specific websocket client.
+Select any or a specific websocket client

 ## Variables
+:variables-description

 Name | Description
 ----:|:------------